Hallie-Johnson/theb-man/README.md

 - "**upgrade 1**" - Gives the player all upgrades.
 - "**tutorial 0**" - Sets all tutorials as incomplete.
 - "**tutorial 1**" - Sets all tutorials as complete.
-- "**wrang 0**" - Sets all THE B-WRANG levels as incomplete and removes all clues found for THE B-WRANG levels.
+- "**wrang 0**" - Sets all THE B-WRANG levels as incomplete and removes all B-XP found for THE B-WRANG levels.
-- "**wrang 1**" - Sets all THE B-WRANG levels as completes and all clues are found.
+- "**wrang 1**" - Sets all THE B-WRANG levels as completes and all B-XP is found.
-- "**mobile 0**" - Sets all THE B-MOBILE levels as incomplete and removes all clues found for THE B-MOBILE levels.
+- "**mobile 0**" - Sets all THE B-MOBILE levels as incomplete and removes all B-XP found for THE B-MOBILE levels.
-- "**mobile 1**" - Sets all THE B-MOBILE levels as completes and all clues are found.
+- "**mobile 1**" - Sets all THE B-MOBILE levels as completes and all B-XP is found.
-- "**wing 0**" - Sets all THE B-WING levels as incomplete and removes all clues found for THE B-WING levels.
+- "**wing 0**" - Sets all THE B-WING levels as incomplete and removes all B-XP found for THE B-WING levels.
-- "**wing 1**" - Sets all THE B-WING levels as completes and all clues are found.
+- "**wing 1**" - Sets all THE B-WING levels as completes and all B-XP is found.
 - "**sfx 0**" - Turns off sound effects.
 - "**sfx 1**" - Turns on sound effects.
 - "**music 0**" - Turns off music.
 - "**music 1**" - Turns on music.
 - "**fullscreen 0**" - Turns off fullscreen/sets game into windowed mode.
 - "**fullscreen 1**" - Turns on fullscreen.
-- "**upgrade points 0**" - Gives maximum upgrade points (27) and all clues decrypted.
+- "**upgrade points 0**" - Gives maximum B-XP (27).
-- "**upgrade points 1**" - Removes all upgrade points and locks all clues.
+- "**upgrade points 1**" - Removes all B-XP.
 - "**mission 0**" - Works when in-game.
 Auto-lose the mission.
 - "**mission 1**" - Works when in-game.
 Auto-win the mission.
 - "**health**" - Works when in-game.
 Gives 10000 health to the player.